 Comparing the Benefits of EAM Cloud vs. EAM On-Premise

-With modern day applications, businesses now have the option of choosing between implementing EAM Cloud or EAM On-Premise systems.
-Whereas, only a decade ago, the most common option for an enterprise asset management system (EAM system) was via a data centre, on-site.
+With modern-day applications, businesses now have the option of choosing between implementing EAM Cloud or EAM On-Premise systems.
+Whereas, only a decade ago, the most common option for an Enterprise Asset Management (EAM) system was via a data centre, on-site.

-Some EAM systems incorporating both on-premise deployment and cloud; a hybrid model.
+But, nowadays, most EAM tools are cloud-based software-as-a-service (SaaS) models.
+With some even incorporating both on-premise deployment and cloud; a hybrid model.

 Perhaps the most significant benefit of an EAM Cloud system is the amount of money you can save upfront.
 On-premise systems require a substantial initial investment, as you’ll need to purchase and maintain the necessary hardware to run the Enterprise Asset Management software.